tkmmark/compas-RV2/docsource/tutorial.rst

     :figclass: figure
     :class: figure-img img-fluid

-In the RhinoVAULT 2 drop down menu, select "Create pattern", then "From Surface."
+In the RhinoVAULT 2 drop down menu, select "Create Pattern", then "From Surface."
 Select the the surface in the viewport.

 .. figure:: _images/tutorial_3.jpg
     :figclass: figure
     :class: figure-img img-fluid

-This command will generate a pattern from the input surface, using the UV mapping of the surface.
+This command will generate a ``Pattern`` from the input surface, using the UV mapping of the surface.
 The user has the option to enter values for "U" and "V." For this tutorial, we keep the U and V to their default values of 10.

 .. figure:: _images/tutorial_4.jpg
     :figclass: figure